Managing Director & Chief Executive Officer

 David was appointed Chief Executive Officer, Westpac New Zealand Limited in February 2015.
 Since joining Westpac in February 1999, David has held a number of senior roles including Head of Debt Capital Markets New Zealand, General Manager, Private, Wealth and Insurance New Zealand and Head of Westpac Institutional Bank New Zealand, and most recently, Managing Director of the Westpac New York branch.

-Before joining Westpac, David was Director, Capital Markets at Deutsche Morgan Grenfell since 1994, where he was responsible for starting and developing a new debt capital markets origination business.
+Before joining Westpac, David was Director, Capital Markets at Deutsche Morgan Grenfell since 1994.
 He also established the New Zealand branch of Deutsche Bank and was New Zealand Resident Branch Manager.
 In 1988, David joined Southpac/National Bank as a Capital Markets Executive.
 Prior to this, David worked as a lawyer in private practice and also served as in-house counsel for NatWest NZ from 1985.
 David is a Barrister & Solicitor of the High Court of New Zealand.

 Group Executive, Human Resources, Corporate Affairs & Sustainability